Get started with Terraform for Lakebase

 - Terraform installed (version 1.0 or higher).
 See Install Terraform.

 - A service principal configured for OAuth machine-to-machine (M2M) authentication with CAN MANAGE permission on the Lakebase project.
-For this guide, we created a service principal with these permissions to manage all resources within the project.
+This guide requires CAN MANAGE (CAN USE is insufficient because it does not allow creating or updating resources).
 See Authorize service principal access to Databricks with OAuth and Manage project permissions.

 Lakebase Autoscaling Terraform semantics